-- Contain all the estimated positioning measurements from the start of the flight until the end of the flight at a rate of 1 Hz. - Each measure must be written on a different line and in text format. - Each line must contain the instant of time of the measurement as well as the estimated position (x, y, z) and orientation (x, y, z, w) of the robot. - The fields of each line must be separated by a blank space.
+- Contain all the estimated positioning measurements from the start of the flight until the end of the flight at a rate of minimum 1 Hz(at least 10 Hz recommended). - Each measure must be written on a different line and in text format. - Each line must contain the instant of time of the measurement as well as the estimated position (x, y, z) and orientation (x, y, z, w) of the robot. - The fields of each line must be separated by a blank space.